 Drug Medical Necessity Fabry Disease Elfabrio (pegunigalsidase alfa-iwxj) IV Elfabrio (pegunigalsidase alfa-iwxj) may be considered medically necessary when the following are met: The individual is aged 18 years or older AND Has been diagnosed with Fabry disease AND Elfabrio (pegunigalsidase alfa-iwxj) is not used in combination with Galafold (migalastat) and Fabrazyme (agalsidase beta) Initial therapy may be approved up to 12 months.
-Fabrazyme (agalsidase Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
-Fabrazyme (agalsidase beta) IV is subject to review for site of beta) IV Fabrazyme (agalsidase beta) may be considered medically necessary when the following are met: • The individual is aged 2 years or older AND • Has been diagnosed with Fabry disease AND • Fabrazyme (agalsidase beta) is not used in combination with Galafold (migalastat) and Elfabrio (pegunigalsidase alfa-iwxj) Initial therapy may be approved up to 12 months.
+Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Fabrazyme (agalsidase beta) IV Fabrazyme (agalsidase beta) IV is subject to review for site of service administration.
+Fabrazyme (agalsidase beta) may be considered medically necessary when the following are met: The individual is aged 2 years or older AND Has been diagnosed with Fabry disease AND Fabrazyme (agalsidase beta) is not used in combination with Galafold (migalastat) and Elfabrio (pegunigalsidase alfa-iwxj) Initial therapy may be approved up to 12 months.
 Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.

-Drug Medical Necessity Galafold (migalastat) oral Galafold (migalastat) may be considered medically necessary in individuals with Fabry disease who meet the following criteria: The individual is aged 16 years or older AND Has documented evidence of Fabry disease with appropriate genotyping completed AND A confirmed amenable galactosidase A enzyme mutation as provided in the package insert AND • Recent laboratory tests confirming GFR > 30 mL/min/1.73 m 2 AND Galafold (migalastat) is not used in combination with Fabrazyme (agalsidase beta) and Elfabrio (pegunigalsidase alfa- iwxj) Initial therapy may be approved up to 12 months. initial therapy may be approved up to 12 months.
+Drug Medical Necessity Galafold (migalastat) oral Galafold (migalastat) may be considered medically necessary in individuals with Fabry disease who meet the following criteria: The individual is aged 16 years or older AND Has documented evidence of Fabry disease with appropriate genotyping completed AND A confirmed amenable galactosidase A enzyme mutation as provided in the package insert AND • Recent laboratory tests confirming GFR > 30 mL/min/1.73 m AND Galafold (migalastat) is not used in combination with Fabrazyme (agalsidase beta) and Elfabrio (pegunigalsidase alfa- iwxj) Initial therapy may be approved up to 12 months.
 Re-authorization criteria: Continued therapy may be approved up to 12 months as long as the medical necessity criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
-Pompe Disease Lumizyme (alglucosidase Lumizyme (alglucosidase alfa) IV is subject to review for site of alfa) IV service administration.
-Luminuma (alalusasidasa alfa) may ba gansidayad madisallu Lumizyme (alglucosidase alfa) may be considered medically necessary when the following are met: The individual must be diagnosed with Pompe disease (acid α- glucosidase [GAA] deficiency) as confirmed by one of the following: Documented GAA enzyme deficiency OR \circ Genetic testing documenting ≥ 1 mutation in the GAA gene
+Pompe Disease Lumizyme (alglucosidase alfa) IV Lumizyme (alglucosidase alfa) IV is subject to review for site of service administration.
+Lumizyme (alglucosidase alfa) may be considered medically necessary when the following are met: The individual must be diagnosed with Pompe disease (acid α- The individual must be diagnosed with Pompe disease (acid α- glucosidase [GAA] deficiency) as confirmed by one of the following: Documented GAA enzyme deficiency OR $\circ$ Genetic testing documenting ≥ 1 mutation in the GAA gene